+Source: Bloomberg

-Source: Bloomberg The top chart in the display above compares the 10-year Treasury yield and the 10-year TIPs yield since 2003.
+The top chart in the display above compares the 10-year Treasury yield and the 10-year TIPS yield since 2005.
 The bottom chart shows the spread between the yield on the two securities.
-The tightest spread was in December of 2008, where the 10-year note yield was 12 basis points above the TIPS.
-Within one year, the spread widened back to levels where the average spread was 2.08%2.
+The tightest spread was in December 2008, where the 10-year note yield was 12 basis points above the TIPS at month-end.
+Within one year, the spread widened back to levels where the average spread was 2.07%.2

 The spread between the two securities can be referred to as the "breakeven" inflation rate.
 The difference can also be described as what investors expect the average inflation rate to be in the next ten years.
 If the inflation expectation is accurate, both bonds will provide the same inflation adjusted return over the ten year period.
 Without further research, an investor can base their inflation expectations on this spread alone.
 However, in doing so, how accurate has this spread measured versus actual CPI data?

-Since 2003, the 10-year TIPS spread has fallen short of being an accurate indicator of inflation.
-Looking at the graph above, the TIPS spread stays relatively flat, hovering around two percent, except during the financial crisis in 2008 and 2009.
+Since 2005, the 10-year TIPS spread has fallen short of being an accurate indicator of inflation.
+Looking at the graph above, the TIPS spread stays relatively flat, hovering around 2.00%, except during the financial crisis in 2008 and 2009 when it dropped to near zero and following the pandemic and resulting high inflationary environment in 2021 and 2022 when it almost reached 3.00%.
 Actual CPI data is noticeably more volatile, weakening the idea that the TIPS spread is an accurate indicator of inflation.
 The correlation between the two sets of monthly data confirms what the graph above shows us.
-From January 2003 to March 2019, the correlation between the TIPS spread and CPI is .3487.
-A correlation coefficient of .3498 represents a weak, positive correlation between the TIPS spread and CPI.
+From November 2005 to September 2024, the correlation between the TIPS spread and CPI is 0.59055.
+A correlation coefficient of 0.59055 represents a moderate, positive correlation between the TIPS spread and CPI.
 A perfect correlation, by comparison, would measure 1.0.

-After looking at the data since 2003, the 10-year Treasury note vs 10-year TIPS yield spread provides little insight of inflation to investors in the market.
-One interesting point to make is the average of the spread versus the average CPI since 2003.
-We already know from earlier that the average yield spread is 2.08%.
-The average CPI since 2003 is 2.11%.
-Without looking any further, an investor may think that the spread is an accurate indicator of inflation.
-However, by looking at the data month by month since 2003, the investor will see that the two don't follow closely to each other as much as the averages suggest.
+After looking at the data since 2005, the 10-year Treasury note vs 10-year TIPS yield spread provides little insight of inflation to investors in the market.
+One interesting point to make is the average of the spread versus the average CPI since 2005.
+We already know from earlier that the average yield spread is 2.07%.
+The average CPI since 2003 is 2.56%.
+Without looking any further, an investor may think that the spread is a semi-accurate indicator of inflation.
+However, by looking at the data month by month since 2005, the investor will see that the two do not follow closely to each other as much as the average suggest.

 1 Consumer Price Index is a measure of the average monthly change in the price of goods and services paid by urban customers between any two time periods.
 U.S. Bureau of Labor Statistics, Consumer Price Index for All Urban Consumers: All Items [CPIAUCSL], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/CPIAUCSL.

-2 The average spread of 2.08% was calculated by taking the average of the spread from January 2003 to March 2019.
+2 The average spread of 2.07% was calculated by taking the average of the spread from November 2005 to September 2024.